Class 9 Geography

 Depending on the slope of land, underlying rock structure and climate of an area, the streams in a drainage basin form certain patters.
 Different types of drainage pattern are as follows:

-- Rectangular Drainage Pattern: When rocks are strongly joined, then rectangular pattern develops.
+- c.
+Rectangular Drainage Pattern: When rocks are strongly joined, then rectangular pattern develops.